 Today’s business landscape is a hybrid of in-person and digital experiences.
 Building a navigable website lends a major boost to your business’s credibility because it gives customers a reliable, ever-present source of information in an easily accessible format.

-Basic Parts of a Webpage
+Basic Parts of a Website

 These are the key website components.
 Most of us don’t think about them as we navigate through the internet but would notice them if they were missing or somehow off, because they are essential elements.

-The header is the top portion of your website that contains the logo, menus, usually a search bar, and often a simple call-to-action buttons like an email opt-in or “call now” button.
+The header is the top portion of your website that contains the logo, menus, usually a search bar, and often simple call-to-action buttons like an email opt-in or “call now” button.